WarCrush/first-repository/README.md

 # first-repository
-This is my first github repository for software development
+This is my first github repository.